 The payment procedure necessary to finalize Student Account arrangements includes specific date requirements which must be met.
 Each student, without exception, must do one of the following each semester:

 Payments may be made at the Student Accounts Office located in Melrose Hall on the McMinnville Campus or the Business Office on the Portland Campus.
 All checks should be made payable to Linfield College.
-Registration is not complete until payment is made of all fees for an academic semester.
 Student bills which have not been paid before the start of the semester, or any subsequent overdue amount, are subject to additional charges including but not limited to a 1% monthly finance charge, reasonable attorney fees, both on trial and appeal, other costs and charges necessary for the collection of any amount not paid when due, and cancellation of registration or withholding of services including but not limited to transcripts, grades and diploma.
 The school will report the amount of an overdue account to a national credit bureau as well as all other relevant information.

 Statements for all registered students will be mailed in July, December and January unless there is a large balance due on the account.
 Students will receive a monthly email to check their balances due using WebAdvisor.
 Typically, the statement for billed charges includes tuition, room, board, student body fee, and health insurance by the term.
 Payment of these billed charges may be made by various means as follows: